priyaasrini/ldcblog/docs/chapter1/LDC.md

 ::: tip What is sequent calculus?

-Logicians use sequent calculus method to calculate proofs by stacking the arguments.
+Logicians use sequent calculus as a formal tool to calculate proofs by stacking the arguments.
 For example,

 $$
 \begin{prooftree}